Say what you will about Hong Kong, but you can’t deny that there’s no place quite like it. For better or for worse, it would seem.

 An absolute gem for the HK mid-range, Metropark Hotel Causeway Bay immediately grasps your attention with its commanding views over Victoria Harbour.
 The hotel’s updated rooms feature elegant wood furnishings and luxurious modern bathrooms, far better than you’d expect for the price in Hong Kong.

-What really separates the Metropark Hotel Causeway Bay from the pack is the rooftop pool where you can enjoy million-dollar views of the harbour.
+What really separates the Metropark Hotel among these top picks for where to stay in Hong Kong is the rooftop pool where you can enjoy million-dollar views of the harbour.
 State-of-the-art gym and sauna facilities similarly provide the perfect downtime after a day of sightseeing.
 Or if less active pursuits are more your game, re-energize at the Cade du Parc fusion restaurant or Vic’s Pub for live music and evening cocktails.

-Walking up every morning to stunning waterfront views isn’t the only reason to lay down your head at Metropark Hotel Causeway Bay.
+Walking up every morning to stunning waterfront views isn’t the only reason to lay down your head here.
 The hotel is a two-minute stroll to the Tin Hau MTR for access to the rest of Hong Kong Island and beyond.
-Don’t miss out the nearby Tin Hau Temple, one of Hong Kong’s most popular temples, or Times Square, Causeway Bay’s premier shopping destination.
+Don’t miss out the nearby Tin Hau Temple, one of the most popular temples in Hong Kong, or Times Square, Causeway Bay’s premier shopping destination.

 Address: 16 Tsing Fung Street, Tin Hau, Causeway Bay, Hong Kong